Akhilesh govt embezzled welfare scheme funds during its tenure: Nadda | Politics

 - India

+Addressing two rallies in Basti and Lucknow to mark the conclusion of the BJP's poll campaign tours -- Jan Vishvas Yatra -- launched last month, Nadda also took pride over the advancement of ''cultural nationalism'' by his party, forcing its opponents to follow suit.

-The people who did not know the meaning of ‘aachman’ -- a Hindus’ ritual of purification by sprinkling pious water -- and how to drink ‘charnamrit’ -- the water turned into ‘ambrosia’ after the ablution of a deity’s feet with it -- have now begun ringing bells in temples and boasting of sandalwood paste on their foreheads, he said.
+People who did not know the meaning of 'aachman' -- a Hindu ritual of purification by sprinkling pious water -- and how to drink 'charnamrit' -- water after the ablution of a deity's feet with it -- have now begun ringing bells in temples and boasting of sandalwood paste on their foreheads, he said.

-Accusing the previous SP government of being sympathetic to terrorists and criminals, Nadda said, “Akhilesh ji had withdrawn cases to save 15 terrorists.
+Accusing the previous SP government of being sympathetic to terrorists and criminals, Nadda said, ''Akhilesh ji had withdrawn cases to save 15 terrorists.
 But the court did not allow it.
-And four of them were given death sentences the rest life imprisonments later.”
-“Do you need a government which protects terrorists?'' he asked people in the rally, evoking an emphatic “no” from them.
+Four of them were given death sentences, and the rest life imprisonments.'' ''Do you need a government which protects terrorists,'' he asked.

-With the upcoming assembly elections to be held amid the lingering farmers’ resentment over the now-repealed three central farm laws, Nadda also accused both the previous SP and BSP governments of being indifferent to the plight of farmers, including those cultivating sugarcanes.
-“The Adityanath government alone paid a sum of Rs 1.40 lakh crore to sugarcane farmers while under Mayawati's rule, 21 sugar mills were sold at throwaway prices and 18 were shut down,” he claimed.
+With the upcoming assembly elections to be held amid the lingering farmers' resentment over the now-repealed three central farm laws, Nadda also accused both the previous SP and the BSP governments of being indifferent to the plight of farmers, including those cultivating sugarcane.

+The Adityanath government alone paid a sum of Rs 1.40 lakh crore to sugarcane farmers, while under Mayawati's rule, 21 sugar mills were sold at throwaway prices and 18 were shut down, he claimed.

 Claiming the BJP to be a unifying force amid the opposition's alleged divisive agenda through the vote bank politics of appeasement, Nadda said his party talks of inclusive growth but the opposition evokes Mohammad Ali Jinnah's name to further their agenda.

-After crisscrossing the state for around a fortnight, all six streams of the tour are culminating at various places of the state now.

-The BJP had set off its poll campaign tours in a replication of its Parivartan Yatra ahead of the 2017 UP assembly polls in which it and its allies had won 325 seats.
+The BJP had set off its poll campaign tours in a replication of its Parivartan Yatra ahead of the 2017 Uttar Pradesh assembly polls in which it and its allies had won 325 seats.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)